 The foundation for the entire Christian life is the death and resurrection of Christ.

 None of us avoids growing old or dying.
 That is a hard reality.
 The glorious gospel of Christ declares that Jesus defeated our ultimate enemy death by His resurrection.
-There will come a time when we will have no need for glasses, dentures, or aspirin.
+There will come a time when we will not need glasses, dentures, or aspirin.